prevention-icon

 With a unique behaviour of swarming their prey, they have strong jaws to secure their victims, and use painful stingers to inject venom.
 They can be particularly aggressive if their nest is disturbed, and are able to sting multiple times.

-Fire ants can survive all year long, in climates that range from below freezing, to the relentless heat of droughts and even high rainfall.
+Fire ants can survive all year long in climates ranging from below freezing to the relentless heat of droughts and even high rainfall.

 Problems caused by fire ants